Student Employment

 Supervisor: Nicholas Strawn <nas158@case.edu>

-This position combines building monitor, ensemble staff, and events team.
-Assist with Denison Hall activities, ensemble rehearsals, and concert preparation.
+• Description: This position combines building monitor, ensemble staff, and events team.
+Assist with facilities operational activities, ensemble rehearsals, and concert preparation.
 Provide support services during performances and special events on campus.
 Follow/enforce policies, ensure smooth building operations, lock/unlock rehearsal rooms, conduct room checks, report maintenance issues, communicate daily, and assist with projects as needed.
-Specific assignments may include percussion representation (typically a percussion major) and staff lead (assistant to supervisor).
+Specific assignments could include percussion representation (typically a percussion major) and staff lead (assistant to supervisor).

 AV Technician